APPLY NOW FOR OUR 2019 EXPEDITION!

 Make this YOUR summer.

 The summer you’ll never forget.
-Where you'll explore the outdoors, learn about nature conservation and environmental issues.
-And gently push yourself outside your comfort zone.
+Where you'll explore the outdoors, learn about nature conservation and environmental issues, and gently push yourself outside your comfort zone.
 Where you learn about yourself.
 Grow.
-And uncover the skills and talent that’s been brewing inside of you – but you never knew were there.
+And uncover the leadership skills and talents that have been brewing inside of you – but you never knew were there.

 Ready to get out of your comfort zone and have an incredible adventure?